A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Sampling Method

 \subsection{Additional Sampling on Trajectories (AST) -- Get More Samples for ``Free''}

 Unlike general classification problems where samples are independent, BoA estimation is able to take advantage of time series trajectories.
 On a trajectory, every state converges to the same attractor and thus shares the same label.
 In other words, when the label of an initial condition is determined by one numerical simulation or experiment, the generated time series trajectory can be sub-sampled to obtain additional labeled samples.

-For our method, the trajectory is sub-sampled by choosing samples that are a fixed distance apart in the state domain rather than the time domain in order to avoid gathering similar samples.
+For our method, the trajectory is sub-sampled by choosing samples that are a fixed distance apart in the state domain rather than the time domain.
+As shown in Fig.~\ref{fig:AST}(a-1, a-2), the sub-sampling with a constant step-size in the time domain results in the skewed distribution on the phase portrait.
+This distribution has an inaccurate description of BoA because many similar samples are gathering near the equilibrium while few samples contain the global BoA information.
+Therefore, as shown in Fig.~\ref{fig:AST}(b-1, b-2), the trajectory is sub-sampled using a constant step-size in the state domain, which leads to a more effective description of BoA globally.